Adrià Carrasco Tarrés

-Later, it is known that the specific actions by which they are accused have been involved in two non-violent civil protest actions, consisting of lifting toll barriers, organized by the CDR movement, on April 1 and 2 of 2018 (Holy Week) in Vallcarca and in Roca del Vallès.
-These were massive actions, which lasted for over an hour during which there was no violent episode whatsoever.
+Later, it is known that the specific actions by which they are accused are their involvement in two non-violent civil protest actions, consisting of lifting toll barriers, organized by the CDR movement, on April 1 and 2 of 2018 (Holy Week) in Vallcarca and in Roca del Vallès.
+These were large protests, which lasted for over an hour during which there was no violent episode whatsoever.

 Image from: Xavier Dengra

 Adrià was 25 years old at the time of the events.
 He was working as a sound technician with FNAC.
 He lived at home with his parents, about to emancipate himself.
-He volunteered as a scout group leader with the Escoltes Sant Jordi of his town.
-Participate actively in different social campaigns, such as the Platform against the CAUFEC Plan (Urban Planning Project).
+He volunteered as a scout group leader with the Escoltes Sant Jordi within his town.
+He participated actively in different social campaigns, such as the Platform against the CAUFEC Plan (Urban Planning Project).

 During the Referendum of October 1, 2017, he joined with the neighbours of Esplugues, in what would later become the village’s CDR (Referendum Defense Committees).
 This popular grassroots movement was born as per its own official description, to guarantee the implementation of the results of the referendum vote on self-determination and against the prohibition, repression and censorship of the Spanish State.
 Given the results of the Referendum, it was redefined as Republic Defence Committees, in order to carry out non-violent civil disobedience actions and implement the result of the vote.

-In March 2018, the members of the Government of the Generalitat de Catalunya ( the Cataln Government), together with the main civil leaders; the presidents of OMNIUM and ANC, were imprisoned or exiled.
+In March 2018, the members of the Government of the Generalitat de Catalunya ( the Catalan Government), together with the main civil leaders; the presidents of OMNIUM and ANC, were imprisoned or exiled.

 On March 25, President Puigdemont was detained and imprisoned in Germany.